prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 be grasped at all.

-As Norris’s landscape-making extends beyond Presley and assumes the perspective of those more integrated into the system of production and profit, the passages become something between a landscape and a cyborg self-portrait, depicting the expanse of land as at once beyond the viewer in every sense and an extension of self.
+As Norris’s landscape-making extends beyond Presley and assumes the perspective of the workers integrated into the system of production and profit, the passages become something between a landscape and a cyborg self-portrait, depicting the expanse of land as at once beyond the viewer in every sense and an extension of self.
-Where before the “illimitable parallels of the wire fence” marked the human side of conquest, and were observed from afar, a similar image is repeated as Vanamee joins the line of ploughs---but now he is *part* of that illimitable line.
+Where earlier the “illimitable parallels of the wire fence” marked the human side of conquest, and were observed from afar, a similar image is repeated as Vanamee joins the line of plows---but now he is *part* of that illimitable line.
 Having been discharged as a shepherd when the railroad killed his flock, Vanamee has joined the workforce on Quien Sabe to help with the ploughing.
 In the buildup to the moment of